Solitai7e/SSCompendium/README.rst

 Systemspace Compendium
 ======================

-This is a relatively more up-to-date and complete version of the Compendium created from a newer revision of it found on `1126's (now defunct) site`_ and `the original repository on GitHub`_.
+This is a relatively more up-to-date and complete version of the Compendium created from a newer revision of it found on `1126's now-defunct site`_ and `the original repository on GitHub`_.

 With a few exceptions, content exclusive to either copies is included here.
 I have not thoroughly checked myself that there is no redundant/outdated information however.